freenas/freenas-docs/userguide/storage.rst

 To increase the capacity of an existing pool, click the pool name,
 |ui-settings|, then
 :guilabel:`Extend`.
-A popup warning displays a reminder to stripe vdevs of the same size and type.
+A dialog shows a reminder about striping vdevs of the same size and type.
 Click :guilabel:`Confirm` and :guilabel:`CONTINUE` to continue.